auth0/docs/articles/rules/redirect.md

 ## Caveats

 Redirect rules won't work for the [Resource Owner endpoint](/api/authentication/reference#resource-owner) authentication endpoint.
-This is because the endpoint returns a JSON result. __Redirect__ rules work with browser based protocols.
+This is because the endpoint returns a JSON result.
+Redirect rules work _only_ with browser based protocols.

 Also, if you are using any social network as a connection, make sure you register your own account (vs. using Auth0's Dev Keys).
 This is because redirect rules are resumed on the endpoint: `https://${account.namespace}/continue`.
 When using Auth0's Dev Keys, the session is established on a special endpoint that is generic and tenant agnostic, and calling `/continue` will not find your previous session, resulting in an error.